-Indi cate by check mark if the registrant is a well-k nown seasoned issuer, as defined in Rule 405 of the Securities Act. □ Yes Ves  No If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. □ Yes ⊠ No 3 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the ) has been subject to such filing requirements for the past 90 days. ⊠ Yes □No Indicate by check mark whether the registrant has subr e required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 hat the registrant was required to submit such files). 🗵 Yes □No Indicate by check mark whether the registrant is a lar accelerated filer, or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer," and any" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Emerging growth company with any new or revised financial accounting stand AAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying ards † provided pursuant to Section 13(a) of the Exchange Act. □ the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012. nent's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the ered public accounting firm that prepared or issued its audit report. $\Box$ the Act, indicate by check mark whether the financial statements of the ection of an error to previously issued financial statements. $\Box$ tions are restatements that required a recovery analysis of incentive-based e officers during the relevant recovery period pursuant to \$240.10D-1(b).
-Indicate by chec k mark which basis of accounting the registran t has used to prepare the financial statements included in this filing: ⊠ U.S. GAAP Other nternational Financial Reporting Standards as issued by the International Accounting Standards Board e previous question, indicate by check mark which registrant has elected to follow. □ Item 17 Item 18 If this is an ann ual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No
+Indica e by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. □Yes ⊠ No If this report is an annual or transition re ort, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. □ Yes ⊠ No all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the ant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant has subm ted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). ⊠ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
+See definition of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ with ancial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying any new or revised financial accounting standards † provided pursuant to Section 13(a) of the Exchange Act. ing standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012. ded a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the gistrant included in the filing reflect the correction of an error to previously issued financial statements. \Box neck mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check nark which basis of accounting the registrant has used to prepare the financial statements included in this filing: □ U.S. GAAP □ Other □ In rnational Financial Reporting Standards as issued by the International Accounting Standards Board 1 "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow. □ Item 17 ☐ Item 18 If this is an annu report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes No